Meromorphic vector bundles on the Fargues--Fontaine curve: Introduction

 One can also define a full subcategory $\on{Shv}^{\on{unip}}(\ICG,\Lambda)\subseteq \on{Shv}(\ICG,\Lambda)$ defined by the property that for all $b\in B(G)$, the restriction to $\ICG_b$ is given by a complex of $G_b$-representations that are unipotent in the sense of Lusztig \cite{Lus95}.
-Using Bezrukavnikov's equivalence \cite{Bez16}, Hemo and Zhu prove that there is an equivalence of $\infty$-categories
+Using Bezrukavnikov's equivalence \cite{Bez16}, Zhu proves that there is an equivalence of $\infty$-categories

 It is natural to expect that there exists an equivalence

 satisfying $\Psi(\calW^{\on{sch}}_\frakw)=\calW^{\on{an}}_\frakw$.
 Indeed, the two local Langlands categories are conjectured to be equivalent to $\on{Ind}(\calD^{b,\on{qc}}_{\on{coh}}(\calX_{\hat{G},\Lambda}))$, and if the two conjectures are true one can simply define $\Psi=\bbL^{\on{an},-1}_{G}\circ \bbL^{\on{sch}}_{G}$.